ThisIsMirk/ThisIsMirk/README.md

-- 👋 Hi, I’m Mirza!
+👋 Hi, I’m Mirza!
-- 👀 I’m interested in answering some tough to crack business questions using data.
-- 🌱 I’m currently learning to be a master at SQL.
-- 📫 How to reach me: [LinkedIn](https://www.linkedin.com/in/mirza-abubacker/) or abubackermirza@gmail.com
+📫 How to reach me: [LinkedIn](https://www.linkedin.com/in/mirza-abubacker/) or abubackermirza@gmail.com

 <!---
 ThisIsMirk/ThisIsMirk is a ✨ special ✨ repository because its `README.md` (this file) appears on your GitHub profile.